SkylarS300/portfolio/README.md

 # Skylar’s Portfolio — Personal & Creative

 This site is a narrative-forward portfolio for college applications.
-It prioritizes personality and clarity while showcasing technical craft.

 ---